jdavcs/gbcc25_training/README.md

-As a final step, run the `run.sh` command to ensure that the client code is rebuilt (once you stop the dev server, you won't be able to see your changes until the code is rebuilt):
+If you'd like to see the same changes show up on the original proxy, run the `run.sh` command to ensure that the client code is rebuilt (since we won't be skipping the client build this time):

 ```
 $ sh run.sh